Thyrotropin Alfa (thye-roe-TROE-pin AL-fa)

 How to Use This Medicine

-- A nurse or other trained health professional will give you this medicine.
-This medicine is given as a shot into one of your muscles.
+- A nurse or other trained health professional will give you this medicine in a hospital or cancer treatment center.
+This medicine is given as a shot into a muscle of the buttocks.

 Drugs and Foods to Avoid